Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to **Goblin Cave: A Text-Based Adventure!** The alpha version has been successfully completed, incorporating feedback from our group of human testers to enhance gameplay and address any identified bugs before the final release.
-We are currently incorporating feedback from our group of human testers to enhance gameplay and address any identified bugs before the final release.
-The insights gained from the testers are valuable and will help us refine the game further.
-We are actively incorporating their feedback to enhance gameplay and ensure an optimal player experience before the official launch.
+We have successfully incorporated feedback from our group of human testers to enhance gameplay quality and address any identified bugs.
+The insights gained from the testers have proven valuable and will aid in refining the game further as we move towards the official launch.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.